Create Your First Project

 Bathrooms across University of Wisconsin-Madison

 This interactive print collection is part of my research on Indigenous communities in Madison, Wisconsin and their connection to studio art.
-You can check out my full website here (coming soon!).
+You can check out my full website here:

 /INSPIRATION/

-I was inspired by Molli Paulliot’s “Seed by Seed” Banners at UW-Madison.
-Paulliot, a UW-Madison graduate student and member of the Ho-Chunk nation, believes that artists can generate new cross-cultural relationships when they engage in co-creation.
+I was inspired by Molli Pauliot’s “Seed by Seed” Banners at UW-Madison.
+Pauliot, a UW-Madison graduate student and member of the Ho-Chunk nation, believes that artists can generate new cross-cultural relationships when they engage in co-creation.

 /COLOR/